Talkin' bout My Baby

 "Talkin' bout My Baby" (or "Talking 'bout My Baby") is a song by English big beat musician Fatboy Slim, released in 2002 as a single from his third studio album Halfway Between the Gutter and the Stars.
 The 12" single released for the song contained a remix of "Drop the Hate" as its b-side.
 Upon its release, it peaked at No. 92 on the UK Singles Chart.
 The vocal samples are taken from the Wet Willie recording "Macon Hambone Blues".
-The piano sample is Erik Satie's Gymnopédies.